meganrichards3/meganrichards3.github.io/_pages/about.md

 I helped organize a breakout session on robustness and large-scale vision models at the [Women in Machine Learning](https://sites.google.com/wimlworkshop.org/wiml-unworkshop-2023/home?authuser=0) workshop ([slides](https://drive.google.com/file/d/19do6FdisYV5OFY26jH-nvbB9CihDAcBg/view?usp=sharing)).

 ## Service
+- **_Reviewer, ICLR Workshops 2024_** \
+  I was a reviewer for the Workshops at ICLR 2024.
+Excited to see so many great new avenues of research!

 - **_Reviewer, DMLR Workshop at ICML 2023_** \
   I was a reviewer for the DMLR workshop at ICML 2023 this year.
 See more about the workshop [here](https://dmlr.ai/).